EndGameStudio/www.juanorozco.com/content/blog/2019/2019-11-01-contractors.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: contractors
 title: Contractors
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=3200
-categories:
-  - Uncategorized
 ---

 I consumed a lot of words today about what is better, contracting or full time employee.
 Some articles written for the employer (who should you hire) and some written for the worker.